Mark Riebling: Wedge: From Pearl Harbor to 9/11

-Wedge (Knopf, 1994; Simon & Schuster, 2002) traces the conflict between U.S. law enforcement and intelligence, from World War II through the War on Terror.
+Wedge (Knopf, 1994; Simon & Schuster, 2002) traces the conflict between U.S. law enforcement and intelligence, from World War II through the war on terror.
 Using documents obtained under the Freedom of Information Act and interviews with former agents, Riebling presents FBI–CIA rivalry through the prism of national traumas—including the Kennedy assassination, Watergate, and 9/11—and argues that the agencies' failure to cooperate has seriously endangered U.S. national security.

 Wedge traces many of the problems to differing personalities, missions, and corporate cultures: while the CIA evolved from freewheeling foreign operations, the FBI focused on domestic security and the punishment of criminals.

 Discussing the paperback edition in The Washington Post, Vernon Loeb wrote: "If Riebling's thesis--that the FBI–CIA rivalry had 'damaged the national security and, to that extent, imperiled the Republic'--was provocative at the time, it seems prescient now, with missed communications between the two agencies looming as the principal cause of intelligence failures related to the Sept.
 11, 2001, terrorist attacks."

 Church of Spies: The Pope's Secret War Against Hitler

 Church of Spies (2016) details the Catholic Church's role in World War II.
 While it is often accused of colluding with Germany and being complicit in the Holocaust, Riebling argues that the Church was merely pretending to be supportive of Germany to avoid being the target of the latter's aggression.
 In fact, he claims Pope Pius XII was secretly organizing an espionage operation with the Allied Powers against the Nazis.
-Kirkus Reviews characterized Church of Spies as "[n]ot only a dramatic disclosure of the Vatican's covert actions, but also an absorbing, polished story for all readers of World War II history."
+Kirkus Reviews characterized Church of Spies as "Not only a dramatic disclosure of the Vatican's covert actions, but also an absorbing, polished story for all readers of World War II history."